fleming79/ipykernel/README.md

 time.sleep(100)
 ```

-Irrespective of the header directive, any code run in a cell will respect cancellation, though in the example above, the cancellation will only occur after the `time.sleep` call has returned.
-Should this have been run in the `MainThread` the time.sleep would have been cancelled.
+Irrespective of the kernel directive, any code run in a cell will respect cancellation, though in the example above, the cancellation will only occur after the `time.sleep` call has returned.
+Should this have been run in the `MainThread` the time.sleep would have been cancelled immediately by means of a signal.

 ## Kernel variants